appressoas/appressoedu/terminal/README.md

 # Tips and tricks for shell usage

+### First some terms:

+"Current directory" means the directory you are currently in.
+Use the command ``pwd`` to see this if in doubt.

 ## History

 Remember to use arrow keys up and down to move in history.